mvtab/aurx/README.md

 source <(aurx completion bash)
 ```

 Only bash completion is currently available.
-This currently works only with "aurx" executable name.
+You can set the executable to configure for completion with `--binary-path`.
 Be advised package completions are limited by the AUR daily rate limit: 4000 requests per IP per day.